UniformGeist303/Test-Client/README.md

 Testing Claude and git, not much to see here.

-Added possibility to Display Health, Armor and Ammo numericaly.
+-Added possibility to Display Health, Armor and Ammo numericaly.
-Added Some Chaiscript Chat functions.
+-Added Some Chaiscript Chat functions.